-Cameroon, Canada, Chad, Cote d'Ivoire, Honduras, Marshall Islands, Micronesia (Federated States of), Palau, Papua New Guinea, Paraguay, Rwanda, South Sudan, Togo, Tonga, United States of America, Vanuatu.
+Cameroon, Canada, Central African Republic, Cote d'Ivoire, Honduras, Madagascar, Marshall Islands, Micronesia (Federated States of), Nauru, Palau, Paraguay, Togo, Tonga, United States of America.

-19. Before the adoption of the draft resolutions a statement was made by the representative of Italy, on behalf of the European Union and its member States; after the adoption, statements were made by the representative of the Syrian Arab Republic and the observer for the State of Palestine (see A/C.4/69/SR.25).
+18. Before the adoption of the draft resolutions, a statement was made by the representative of Panama; after the adoption, statements were made by the representatives of Luxembourg (on behalf of the European Union) and the Syrian Arab Republic and the observer for the State of Palestine (see A/C.4/70/SR.25).